-Builder contracts are written by builders, for builders.
+Builder contracts are usually prepared by the builder and should be reviewed carefully.
 Escalation clauses, appraisal gap language, change order policies, and cancellation terms all need scrutiny before you sign.

-New doesn't mean perfect.
+New construction still needs independent review.
 Pre-drywall and final inspections by a third party catch issues builders won't volunteer.
 We schedule them and walk through with you.

 Builder's preferred lenders often aren't the most competitive.
 We run a side-by-side comparison so you know whether their "incentive" is actually saving you money.